2lenet/CruditBundle/doc/test_your_application.md

 ## Navigation test

 A navigation test is provided.
-The test will navigate on every crud which apear in the menu.
+The test will navigate on every crud that appear in the menu.
 To enable the test create a new class in the tests directory :

 ```php